JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q5582" title="Vincent van Gogh" aliases="Vincent van Gogh's">
 <param ve-entity eid="Q170571" title="still life">
 <param ve-entity eid="Q48292" title="Artles">
 In this still life, Vincent van Gogh explores the expressive capacity of floral forms and the color yellow by showing an arrangement of more than a dozen sunflowers.
-The disparate shapes of their radiant ocher, mustard, and yellow-orange flower heads indicate that the plants were harvested at different stages of growth.
+The disparate shapes of their radiant ocher, mustard, and yellow-orange flower heads indicate that the plants were harvested at different stages of their life cycle.
 Two _Helianthus annuus_ flowers, at top left and center, have shed ray florets and started to wilt, whereas their counterparts—a double-flower mutant now known as "teddy bear"—remain vigorous.
 Although the floral motifs and gold palette of _Sunflowers_ lend formal significance to the painting, they accrue additional meanings when we consider the circumstances surrounding the production of the work.
 Van Gogh painted this and six other paintings of sunflowers in the summer of 1888 shortly after relocating to Arles, France, where he no doubt encountered the flowers at the peak of flowering and harnessed the warm light of Provence to bring a renewed sense of energy to his paintings.[^ref21]
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/f/fe/Vincent_van_Gogh_-_Sunflowers_%281888%2C_National_Gallery_London%29.jpg" title="Vincent van Gogh, _Sunflowers_, 1888, National Gallery, London">
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/5/59/Helianthus_annuus_%28cultivar%29_02.jpg" title="_Helianthus annuus_ double flower mutant known as "teddy bear," attributed to Kor!An (Корзун Андрей), Wikimedia Commons">
 <param ve-image fit="contain" url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/sunflower_vangogh_yellow_house_VGM.jpg" title="Vincent van Gogh, _The Yellow House (The Street)_, 1888, Van Gogh Museum, Amsterdam (Vincent van Gogh Foundation)">